lika85456/multiverse/README.md

 - if the problem persists, also remove package-lock.yaml and reinstall the packages with `pnpm i` (source: [`Stack overflow: EndpointFunctions[fn] is not a function #5435`](https://github.com/aws/aws-sdk-js-v3/issues/5435))
 - make sure to build the orchestrator
-- make sure to fix any issues in the code which might break the build of the multiverse-ui
+- make sure to fix any issues in the code which might break the build of the ui

 #### Multiverse functionality (creating database, adding vector, querying, etc.) fails
 - make sure to have the orchestrator built: